ONEARMY/academy/docs/intro.md

 }
 </style>

-# Welcome to Food Better!
+# Welcome

-The goal is to offer a community where people can share adjustments (small and large) they make to their eating habits, which all together, have a big impact on the world.
+The goal is to offer a community where people can share adjustments (small and large) they make to their eating habits, which all together, have an impact on the world.

 Food can be a senstive topic.
 One day at work, I was speaking with a colleague during lunch, a good, funny guy.
 The fact he is vegan was mentioned casually.
 I immediately felt a pang of defensiveness.
 After a moment, I could explain my feelings: it was as if his decision to not eat animal products reflected badly on me.
 His basic existance was now a judgement against me.
 This internal defensiveness shutsdown logic and openess.
 He did nothing wrong.